Manders History, Family Crest & Coats of Arms

 The Manders surname is thought to derive from "maund," meaning "beg," probably from the Old French "mendier;" in which case, it may have evolved from a nickname for a beggar.
 Alternatively it may have been an occupational name for a maker of baskets, from Middle English word "maund," meaning "basket."

 Early Origins of the Manders family

 The surname Manders was first found in Devon where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1524 when Thomas Mander held estates in that shire.

-Important Dates for the Manders family
+Early History of the Manders family

 This web page shows only a small excerpt of our Manders research.
 Another 91 words (6 lines of text) covering the years 1642, 1662, 1455, 1487, 1704, 1700, 1702, 1687, 1704, 1720, 1764, 1172, 1794 and 1807 are included under the topic Early Manders History in all our PDF Extended History products and printed products wherever possible.

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Manders family name include Mander, Manders, Maunders, Maunder and others.

 Early Notables of the Manders family (pre 1700)